joez2450/sep11-freedom-project/tool/learning-log.md

 Note: To apply attributes that edit text, there must be a comma and another bracket inside of the already existing parenthesis of `text()`.
 There must also be an ending bracket.

 * Another feature I tested was adding shapes and adjusting its properties (particularly size)
-    * I looked through the shapes section of the documentation under "components" and looked through the existing examples given.
+    * I looked through the shapes section of the documentation under "components" and looked through the existing examples given
         * The codes I imported from [Kaboom](https://kaboomjs.com/#polygon) and edited in the end were these:

  ``` JS